 Today the borough is an UNESCO World Heritage Site which is home to Greenwich Royal Park, The Royal Observatory, The Royal Naval College, the National Maritime Museum, the Queen’s House and the Cutty Sark.

-For more information about Greenwich visit my article - london-greenwich
+For more information about Greenwich visit my article - London Guide: The London Borough of Greenwich

-This Royal Borough covers four point seven square miles of central London, and with it's population of nearly 160.000 people, it is the most densely populated borough in the United Kingdom.
+This Royal Borough covers 4.7 square miles of central London, and with it's population of nearly 160.000 people, it is the most densely populated borough in the United Kingdom.

 The borough was designated with royal status in 1965, due to it being the birthplace of Queen Victoria at Kensington Palace in 1819.